atomisthq/docs/docs/user/index.md

 integrates with GitHub, see the [GitHub integration][atomist-github] documentation.

-The Atomist web dashboard will show you events, e.g., new commits and issue and pull request activity, from GitHub.
+The Atomist web interface will show you events, e.g., new commits and issue and pull request activity, from GitHub.

 [www]: https://atomist.com/ (Atomist - How Teams Deliver Software)